 06 of 10

-The key to this humble egg pie is bacon, a lot of cheese, and nutmeg—specifically, the cheese is Gruyere and if you cannot find that at your local markets, Swiss cheese will do just fine.
-Continue to 7 of 10 below.
+The key to this humble egg pie is bacon, nutmeg and a lot of cheese—specifically, Gruyere.
+If you cannot find that at your local markets, Swiss cheese will do just fine.

 07 of 10